Blaskatronic/DurhamProtein/README.md

 # License #

 This code is released under GPL 3.0.
 See LICENSE.txt for more details.
-Code disused, but queries should be directed to the author, Matthew Jones (mattyjones@boisestate.edu)
+Code retired (purpose accomplished), but queries should be directed to the author, Matthew Jones (mattyl.jones@dunelm.org.uk)